-3 Dead In Apparent Terrorist Attack At Church In Nice, France
+3 Dead In Apparent Terrorist Knife Attack At Church In Nice, France

 "We are in mourning," the church said in a statement.

-"My sadness is infinite as a human in front of what other beings, called humans, can commit," Monseigneur André Marceau said.
+"My sadness is infinite as a human in front of what other beings, called humans, can commit," Monsignor André Marceau said.
 "At this moment, all the churches of Nice are closed until further notice, and placed under police protection."

-"The knife attack comes two weeks to the day of the beheading of a French school teacher in a town north of Paris," NPR's Eleanor Beardsley reports for our Newscast unit.
+"The knife attack comes two weeks to the day of the beheading of a French school teacher in a town north of Paris," NPR's Eleanor Beardsley reports from Paris.
 "The killer in that attack was shot dead by police.
 He was an 18-year-old radicalized Chechen refugee who was angry that the teacher had shown caricatures of the Prophet Muhammad in his class on freedom of speech."

+The attack in Nice took place on the day many Muslims celebrate the anniversary of Muhammad's birth.

+The caricatures were originally published by the satirical magazine Charlie Hebdo, which announced last month that it would reprint cartoons of Muhammad that are believed to have sparked a deadly attack on the magazine's offices in 2015.
+The re-run was timed to coincide with the start of a trial related to the attack.